A Dolphin Christmas Story

 The 120-pound orphaned calf, Nicholas, lost 30 lbs. on arrival and was also suffering from second and third degree sunburns across 36% of his body.
 Nicholas was provided 24-hour care for several months to provide nutrition, antibiotics and wound care.

 Nicholas was estimated to be six months old and due to the fact that he was not fully weaned, a specific formula was produced to imitate his mother’s milk until he could be weaned onto whole fish.
-With the help of constant wound care management, Nicholas’ burns healed within nine months and trainers were able to train Nicholas successfully to present voluntary body examination layouts, blood draws and stretcher work.
+With the help of constant wound care management, Nicholas’ burns healed within nine months and care specialists were able to successfully teach Nicholas to present voluntary body examination layouts, blood draws and stretcher work.

 Home at Clearwater Marine Aquarium